enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-components-of-a-graph-ii.md

 ---

-# The Components of a Graph
+# More Components of a Graph

 ---
 ## Content